XLSForm/xlsform.github.io/_sections/home-english.md

 ## Trigger

-A trigger column can be used to run a calculation only **when another question changes**.
+A trigger column can be used to run a calculation only **when another question that is shown in the form changes**.
+This means that the question that is referred to in the trigger column **has to have a label or a hint**.
 See a simple but very useful example below:

 | type      | name           | label                                 | calculation                  | trigger            |
 | --------- | -------------- | ------------------------------------- | ---------------------------- | ------------------ |